-People can draw or write down anything that makes them happy.
+Draw what makes you happy - people can draw or write down anything that makes them happy.
 The pages are pinned to a board or pegged to string to attract other people to have a look.
 You can then use your personal experiences to talk more generally about mental health, when it is both good and bad.